 All those choices mean that administrators will have to be extremely careful with packages installations and updates.
 An unfortunate side effect for features supposed to make them less cumbersome.

-Reason 4: MySQL (Update: minor issue as MariaDB is also available)
+Reason 4: MySQL (even though MariaDB is also available)

 The MySQL version available in the Ubuntu 14.04 repositories will be the one from Oracle.
 Mark Shuttleworth backed this choice with the following arguments: